 Review of February Board of Governors Meeting

 On Feb.
 8, the Board of Governors met in West Plains.
-It was the first meeting for new members Carrie Carroll and Joe Carmichael, both of whom were named to the Board on Jan.
+It was the first meeting for new members Carrie Tergin and Joe Carmichael, both of whom were named to the Board on Jan.
 9 by Governor Jay Nixon and confirmed by the Missouri Senate on Feb.
 7. The Board discussed a number of topics at the meeting.